chef/monitoring-integration-automate/prometheus/prometheus_msteams_Integration_and_Notification.md

 ## Configure Alertmanager

-* Add the following configuration in alartmanager.yml file.
-Refer to the [alertmanager.yml](./alertmanager.yml) file for full config.
+* Add the following configuration in the `alartmanager.yml` file.
+Refer to the [alertmanager.yml](./alertmanager.yml) file for full configuration.

 ```sh
 vi /etc/alertmanager/alertmanager.yml